 JJ Night Market Kanchanaburi

 Running every night of the week from 5 PM to 10 PM, this bustling flea market in the Ban Tai area of central Kanchanaburi draws a lively mix of locals and travellers looking for an authentic evening out.
-The market is particularly well-placed for those staying along River Kwai Road, and is within easy walking distance of the train station, making it a convenient first stop after arriving from Bangkok.
+The market is particularly well-placed for those staying along River Kwai Road, and sits within easy walking distance of the train station, making it a natural first stop after arriving from Bangkok.
 Food is the main draw, with vendors serving grilled meats, noodle dishes, hoy tod (oyster omelette), desserts, and a wide range of Thai street food to suit most palates.
-Alongside the food stalls, casual clothing, accessories, and merchandise round out the browsing options.
-The atmosphere is energetic and can feel quite stimulating during peak hours, with tightly packed stalls and busy crowds typical of Thailand's night markets.
+Alongside the food stalls, casual clothing, accessories, and general merchandise round out the browsing options.
+The atmosphere is energetic and can feel stimulating during peak hours, with tightly packed stalls and busy crowds typical of Thailand's night markets.
 Good to know: The market operates on an open-air site, so vendors may pack up early on rainy evenings — arriving before 6 PM helps beat both the crowds and any weather disruptions.
-Seating is limited and bins are scarce, so be prepared to eat standing or walking.
+Seating is limited and bins are scarce, so be prepared to eat standing or on the move.
 Bring small cash notes, as card payments are not standard here.
 Comfortable shoes are recommended for navigating the busy stalls.

 Experience hints